Preventative Home Maintenance to Keep the Cold Out

 Get Your Furnace Ready for Winter

 When youre prepping for cold winter days, remember to take advantage of the resources you already have.
 Make sure your heat vents are uncovered so that air can flow freely through your home.

 Because hot air rises, youll want to have a few ceiling fans installed, which will push the air flow back down to your room.
 During the winter remember that the blades should push the air up and in summer down.
 It seems counter-intuitive to blow up but it works.
 Most fans have a switch on the motor body.

 If you have a swamp cooler or window unit that allows air to seep through the cracks, make sure it is turned off and prepped for the winter.

 Clean or replace furnace filters often, and check for air duct leaks in your heater.
 Call a professional to ensure that your heater is ready to go for the long winter ahead.
 Investing in a fully-functional heater will keep you warm this winter, and can even save you money on your heating bill.

 Entry Doors can be Energy Vampires

-You can also purchase door sweeps, which attach to your door and close the gap between your door and the floor below it, which, in Toronto, can become very chilly.
+You can also purchase door sweeps, which attach to your door and close the gap between your door and the floor below it, which, up north, can become very chilly.

-Do you have any tips or suggestions to add to this topic?
+Do you have any tips or suggestions to add to preventative home maintenance to keep the cold out?
 Why not share them with our readers in the comment section below?